EvanKuhn/practice/README.md

   - m-th to last element in list (PII 41)
   - list flattening (PII 44) and unflattening (PII 48)

-Data Structures:
-- heap
-- linked list
-- binary search tree
-- TODO:
-  - trie

-Dynamic Programming
+## Dynamic Programming
-- misc problems from www.geeksforgeeks.org
+- TODO: misc problems from www.geeksforgeeks.org

-Other Random Problems
+## Other Random Problems
 - see misc/ subdir
 - TODO:
   - print all permutations / combinations of a set of letters / numbers
   - write an elevator class in C++

-TO STUDY:
+## TO STUDY:
 - dynamic programming problems: knapsack, etc...
 - graph algorithms